Memphis-Hackclub/finances/README.md

 Memphis HackClub is non-profit backed organization, meaning we have a bank account with Hack Club Bank.
 Hack Club Bank handles our accounting in exchange fot 7% of all donations.
 Donating to Memphis HackClub is tax deductable.
 All of our transactions are open for anyone to view on [money.memphishack.com](https://money.memphishack.com).
 You can donate to Memphis Hackclub on [donate.memphishack.com](https://donate.memphishack.com).
 Donations are tax deductable; merch sales are not tax deductable.

 # How-Merch-Sales-Work
 Because Hack Club bank currently does not have functionality to integrate an online payment system from our website to our bank account, we use paypal.
 The [PayPal](https://www.paypal.com/paypalme/memphishackclub) is under Philip Pounds (co-leader, and co-founder Memphis HackClub) and all merch production costs of merch are paid out of this account.
 All profits are paid directly into the Memphis HackClub Bank account.
-Philip Pounds nor anyone else in HackClub are paid for thier work or for sales.
+Philip Pounds nor anyone else in HackClub are paid any money from this PayPal account.

 # If you are new join us!
 Its 100% Free
 http://memphishack.com